Wendell Fertig: Organizing the resistance

 This was an important accomplishment as American military commands in the Pacific had no idea that there was any effective armed resistance on Mindanao or even in the Philippines.
-General Charles Willoughby, MacArthur's intelligence chief, had assured him that there was no possibility of such.
+General Charles A. Willoughby, MacArthur's intelligence chief, had assured him that there was no possibility of such.
 The American command in the Pacific first heard of Fertig when the Japanese announced that a bombing mission had killed "Major General Fertig", but the Americans dismissed it as propaganda.
 It took weeks before American intelligence was able to confirm who Fertig was, and that he was alive and not operating as an agent of the Japanese.
 Part of this investigative process involved Mary Fertig, who was contacted for personal information on her husband's life.
 Mrs. Fertig was in receipt of a letter that her husband had sent on the last American plane leaving Mindanao.
 A phrase in the letter, "Pineapples for Breakfast", let Mrs. Fertig know that her husband was alive and well on Mindanao, as that is where they spent short vacations and, while there, he enjoyed having pineapples for breakfast.
 The latest American intelligence had placed Fertig on Corregidor at the time of the surrender, and so the U.S. Army assumed that he was either dead or a prisoner of the Japanese.
 In February 1943, with tenuous communication established, General MacArthur appointed Fertig as Commanding Officer of the 10th Military District on Mindanao.
 During the initial exchange of messages, MacArthur disallowed any promotion of American armed forces personnel in the Philippines to general rank.
 As a result, Fertig "reduced" himself in rank to colonel, but continued wearing the brigadier general stars fashioned for him by a Filipino metalsmith.